ludykraks/Gold/src/blog/file-annual-renewal.md

       <p>If you did, it means that you haven't renewed your business or filed your annual returns.</p>
       <p><strong>So what do you do now?</strong></p>
       <p>You can renew it <a href="https://www.ghana.gov.gh/rgd/annual-renewal/"  rel="noopener">online</a> like the
-      <a href="nhis-ghana-shortcode-renew">NHIS Renewal</a>, fortunately the Registrar General
+      <a href="/blog/nhis-ghana-shortcode-renew">NHIS Renewal</a>, fortunately the Registrar General
       Department has gone online with this.
 Regardless of where you are, visit the Ghana.gov website and create an account to begin.</p>
       <h2>How do you renew your business registration offline?</h2>
       <p>Before you head to the RGD office to begin the process, you will need</p>